Jiuhe2020/ca-wildfire-dashboard/README.md

 Utilize Pandas to clean the California Fire Incidents csv to filter for 2019 and drop unwanted columns.

-## Part II - Engineer Wildfires Database
+## Part II - Wildfires SQL Database

 ## Part III - Flask App